Editor’s note: This blog post was last updated on by

 Want to enjoy a bird’s eye view of Melbourne?
 Then head to Melbourne’s Southbank precinct and scale the Eureka Tower — a 298-metre skyscraper that’s one of the tallest in the Southern Hemisphere.
 For a small fee, you can head to the scraper’s viewing platform, from which you can enjoy a 360° panorama across the city.

 The Colonial Tramcar Restaurant

-No trip to Melbourne would be complete without paying a visit to the city’s most unique dining venue — The Colonial Tramcar Restaurant.
+No trip to Melbourne would be complete without paying a visit to one of the city’s unique dining venue — The Colonial Tramcar Restaurant.
 Located on an original Melbourne tram, this quaint eatery serves up an eclectic mix of dishes amid stunningly authentic surroundings.

 Should you get peckish during your trip to Melbourne, one of the best places to satisfy your hunger with a light bite is the Straits Café.
 Located mere steps from the city’s waterfront, this chic café offers a menu of simple seasonal dishes prepared with fresh, local ingredients.

 Interested in visiting Melbourne as part of a larger cruise itinerary?
-Visit the Cruise1st Australia website, where you’ll find a complete range of upcoming cruise breaks in Australia.
-Alternatively, give our customer service team a call on 1300 857 345 and they’ll be happy to help you.
+Visit the Cruise1st website, where you’ll find a complete range of upcoming cruise breaks in Australia.
+Alternatively, give our customer service team a call on 1300 857 345, and they’ll be happy to help you.